bhagwan22/Big-Object/README.md

 				 - 100 max char limit
 				 - long text area field can not be used in index
 				 - Once you’ve created an index, you can’t edit or delete it.
 To change the index, create another big object with a new index.

+	- big object support below field type: lookup, dateTime, text, email, phone, Number, longText
+	- apex use "databse.insertImmediate()" to upsert big object record based on primary key
+```

+## SOQL
 	 - SOQL to query big object, we can query only on the fields that make up our index, in the order you defined them in without missing any field.
 	 - We can use these comparison operators =, <, >, <=, >=, or IN on the last field in your query.
 Any prior fields in your query can only use the = operator.

+## Async SOQL:
 	 - in Async SOQL we can skip including all index and also can apply filter to index field

-	- big object support below field type: lookup, dateTime, text, email, phone, Number, longText
-	- apex use "databse.insertImmediate()" to upsert big object record based on primary key
-```